TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 having that actually work out with no hiccups.
 If you can pull that off... damn.
 Power to you.
 Drop me a message and let me know how you did it!

-I mentioned "stack ranking" your trainee's current and target skills above -- I think that requirement goes double in cases like this.
+I mentioned "stack ranking" your mentee's current and target skills above -- I think that requirement goes double in cases like this.
 At any given point in time, there's probably a whole bunch of different things you can focus on to varying degrees; different skills at different levels and of varying